 On OUInfo, the following co-op definitions are used:

-- Not available: Co-op is not offered with that program.
+- Not available: Co-op is not offered with this program.

-- Co-op program: The program is co-op only – you must complete a co-op work placement to achieve the degree.
+- Co-op program: This program is co-op only – you must complete a co-op work placement to achieve the degree.

 - Co-op available by application after first year of studies: You must apply for the co-op option after your first year of studies in this program at the university.